Vindy243/SalesDataAnalysis/README.md

 # Conclusion:
 We can improve the sales performance and work towards sustainable business growth.
 This Dashboard could help in increasing the revenue at least by
-7% in the next quarter.
+5% to 7% in the next quarter.
 Overall, the project aims to reduce costs related to manual data merging, increase efficiency, and improve sales performance, demonstrating the value of data-driven decision-making in a corporate setting.